orstavik/JoiComponents/book/chapter1/8_Pattern_TheEnd.md

 the other party will likely continue to reserve and occupy scarce resources.
 For example, a browser can open a page that establishes a connection to a server, and then abruptly close that page without closing the connection.
-As thousands of users/browsers behave in this manner, the uninformed server starts hoarding memory and sockets for users that are no longer there, slowing or blocking the service for active users.
+If thousands of users/browsers behave in this manner, the poor server starts hoarding memory and sockets for users that are no longer connected, slowing or blocking the service for users that are still connected.

 ![Why close db connections](https://preview.ibb.co/nHqPyz/Corel_DRAW_X7_Graphic.png)